niallbee/capstone/guides/day-1/guide-2-install-jenkins.md

 4. Add the following fields to the agent
 - Remote root directory: `/home/jenkins/jenkins_slave`
-- Usage: Only build jobs with label expressions matching this node
+- Usage: Use this node as much as possible
 - Launch method: Launch agents via SSH
 - Host: internal IP of the agent vm (jenkins-agent-vm)
 - Credentials: select the jenkins credential you previous added